Cooleyhighharmony: Critical reception

-AllMusic editor Andy Kellman rated Cooleyhighharmony four and a half stars out of five.
-He called the album "a brisk 40-minute set built for front-to-back listening, though the sequencing is more natural with the "adagio" and "allegro" halves switched up.
+AllMusic editor Andy Kellman called the album "a brisk 40-minute set built for front-to-back listening, though the sequencing is more natural with the 'adagio' and 'allegro' halves switched up.
 For many of those responsible for its multi-platinum status, it is the album of the early '90s."
 In a mixed review, Amy Linden from Entertainment Weekly wrote: "Reversing the usual sequence, the album starts with slow jams and saves the faster jams for last, which only serves to highlight how routine the slow stuff is.
 Don't they know that you start the party kickin', then get down to the grinding?"